ebuckler/handbook/docs/02-tools-for-work/tools-we-use.md

 This will be the main address you use to more formally communicate with our partners on projects.

-### Setting up your email signature
-[Please use this email template](https://docs.google.com/document/d/1RaK-lQacImYNa-fyfDrY5iIvU5X7gSm1bq0ilfa1tBI/edit?usp=sharing).
-If you have any questions, Slack HR or Ops.

 ## Trello
 We use Trello to collaborate on tasks for our various projects.
 Each project has a separate board which we'll give you access to when you join.
 Each team will use Trello a bit differently, so please defer to your project lead for any team norms on how to use the project board.